 The workplace is undergoing a lot of changes.
 Many employees are returning to work for the first time after lockdown.
 Some businesses are merging teams or growing their workforce.
 Others have downsized and are now juggling the increase of work with a reduced team.

-Changes, if prepared for, can be positive for a business but there is also a huge risk of inappropriate employee behaviour in all of the above scenarios.
+Changes, if prepared for, can be positive for a business, but there is also a huge risk of inappropriate employee behaviour in all of the above scenarios.
 Here’s why.

 Why your workforce might fall victim to inappropriate behaviour: A return to work may mean employees have forgotten what constitutes appropriate workplace behaviour.
 They’ve developed new habits having worked in the comfort and privacy of their own homes and are likely to need reminding of what is appropriate and expected of them back in the office.
 It could also be the case that anyone who joined the company during lockdown and received onboarding remotely, didn’t get a full briefing on in-office etiquette.

 For those growing their workforce, it’s important to ensure that new starters understand the company culture and values from day one.
 This is especially important if you’re merging teams, as it’s vital to establish a common ground early on so people feel like they belong.

 Last but not least, those who have downsized may be feeling the pressure more than ever before.
-They are likely to be working longer hours to make up for the loss in staff and this can lead to employees taking shortcuts, such as not adhering to dress code, or getting worn out and stressed.
+They are likely to be working longer hours to make up for the loss in staff, and this can lead to employees taking shortcuts, such as not adhering to dress code, or getting worn out and stressed.

 It’s therefore more important than ever to reinstate and reinforce appropriate workplace behaviour across all businesses.
 But first, what counts as inappropriate workplace behaviour?

 Examples of inappropriate workplace behaviour: Inappropriate behaviour can take many forms, and can be damaging to both the individual and the company if legal action is taken.
+Examples include:

-Making sexually explicit comments or gestures or sending sexually explicit emails or text messages
+- Making sexually explicit comments or gestures or sending sexually explicit emails or text messages.

 These are just a few examples, but it’s important to note that any behaviour that makes someone feel uncomfortable is likely to be considered inappropriate.

+Why is this important?
 Employees have certain rights when it comes to workplace behaviour.
 For example, they have the right to:

+- Not be discriminated against on the grounds of race, religion, gender, sexuality or disability.
 If they have any concerns that their rights are being breached, they should feel comfortable in speaking to their HR department or a solicitor about it.